memosasoft/smart-spider-project/README.md

 - media_spider.py is your best choice

-I put use fake_useragent and proxy functionality
+I integrated a fake_useragent and proxy functionality

+smart-spider-3.1

 Smart spider 3.1 will be less dump it's a promise.
 The spider will be able to extract and evaluate web site content in a more elegant way.
 The program is too large and must be redesigned in a better way.

 Memo Sim @ 2021